SBS World Movies

 SBS World Movies is an Australian free-to-air television channel showing international movies.
-The channel features foreign language films, documentaries, independent and mainstream cinema and interviews with international movie stars.
+The channel features foreign language films, documentaries, independent, annual films, art films and mainstream cinema and interviews with international movie stars.
 It was previously known simply as World Movies and was available on Foxtel.
-Its library of movies is currently available on the SVOD service Stan and Netflix, and it was revived on Channel 32 as a free-to-air channel, on 1 July 2019.
+It was revived on Channel 32 as a free-to-air channel on 1 July 2019.

 History

 Original channel (1995–2018)

 The channel began broadcasting in October 1995, coinciding with the launch of Foxtel.
 It launched on Optus TV in May 1998.
 World Movies was created by its founding CEO Laurie Patton on behalf of a syndicate that included the private company of Seven Network chairman Kerry Stokes, the Australian Radio Network (ARN) and public broadcaster SBS.
 SBS provided access to its inventory of English language subtitles and the other shareholders funded the setup costs.
 In October 2009, SBS announced its intention to buy out the other shareholders, giving it full ownership of the channel.

 World Movies was owned and operated by SBS Subscription TV, a subsidiary of SBS.
 The two have a close working relationship, with films premiering on World Movies 12 months before becoming available on the SBS free-to-air channels.

 On 3 November 2014, World Movies launched a HD simulcast on Foxtel.
-On 31 January 2018, World Movies ceased broadcasting on Foxtel but movies can be seen On Demand in a section called "World Movies".
+On 31 January 2018, World Movies ceased broadcasting on Foxtel, although movies could still be seen On Demand in a section called "World Movies".